AI Tool Comparison

 FAQ

-Which tool is better for large backend repositories?
+Which is better for backend refactoring?

-How do the pricing models differ?
+How do Claude Code and Cursor pricing differ?

 Sources and verified evidence